 In establishing this provision, the Town is subject to the limitation that when the recapture requirement is triggered by a sale (voluntary or involuntary) of the housing unit, and there are no net proceeds, or the net proceeds are insufficient to repay the HOME investment due, the Town can only recapture a portion of the net proceeds, if any.
 The amount recaptured will at no time exceed the amount of net proceeds.
-The net proceeds are the sales price less (a) closing costs, (b) the repayment of the First Mortgage/ Superior Loan Repayment (other than HOME funds), (c) repayment of the Qualified Homebuyer's initial investment in the Home and (d) any increase in value attributable to Capital Improvements made at the Qualified Homebuyer's documented expense.
-In the event net proceeds are not sufficient to repay the full amount of the HOME assistance plus enable the Qualified Homebuyer to recover his or her initial investment in the Net Proceeds with the Town.
-For the purpose of this provision, http://www.ecfr.gov/graphics/ec12oc91.007.gif
+The net proceeds are the sales price less (a) closing costs, (b) the repayment of the First Mortgage/ Superior Loan Repayment (other than HOME funds), (c) repayment of the Qualified Homebuyer's initial investment in the Home and (d) any increase in value attributable to Capital Improvements made at the Qualified Homebuyer's expense.
+In the event net proceeds are not sufficient to repay the full amount of the HOME assistance plus enable the Qualified Homebuyer to recover his or her initial investment in the Home and documented costs of any Capital Improvements, the Qualified Homebuyer shall share the Net Proceeds with the Town.
+For the purpose of this provision, "initial investment in the Home" shall mean the Qualified Homebuyer's down payment.
+Share of Net Proceeds shall be calculated as set forth in the following mathematical formulas:

-Adopted May 12, 2020
+Adopted June 23, 2020 Page 61